5 financial tips for gig workers

 For instance, you’ll want to become proficient at budgeting, managing cash flow, and possibly hiring workers to help you with big projects.
 As you develop your income in this new economy, it pays to be curious.
 You’ll be both skilled in your trade and a student of all there is to learn about running your own business.

-And don’t forget about taxes: As a gig worker, according to the IRS you’ll have to pay an additional 15.3% self-employment tax, covering Social Security and Medicare since you don’t have an employer to automatically withhold this money from your paycheck.5 Also, you’ll have to file taxes quarterly and pay an estimated payment each time.
+And don’t forget about taxes: As a gig worker, according to the IRS, you’ll have to pay an additional 15.3% self-employment tax, covering Social Security and Medicare since you don’t have an employer to automatically withhold this money from your paycheck.7 Also, you’ll have to file taxes quarterly and pay an estimated payment each time.

-Gig work can still be precarious compared to full-time jobs: Only 48% of gig workers have life insurance, and only 19% have disability insurance.6 It’s important to be protected, because while you hope emergencies won’t happen, the reality is that 1 in 5 working Americans has experienced a disability leave of absence during the past 10 years due to a condition, injury, or illness.7
+Gig work can still be precarious compared to full-time jobs: Only 48% of gig workers have life insurance, and only 19% have disability insurance.8 It’s important to be protected, because while you hope emergencies won’t happen, the reality is that 1 in 4 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they retire.9

 If you’re new to gig work, layering in additional protection, such as disability insurance for income protection, can be helpful to consider.
 In addition, life insurance can help protect your family or loved ones financially if you pass away.

 While gig workers value the work-life balance it allows, this flexibility can make it hard to save for a rainy day.
 Gig workers’ savings have declined.
-According to our research, they only have a quarter of the funds they previously had in emergency savings.8
+Just half say they have enough in savings to cover three months of expenses.10

-And this lack of savings can cause stress: 76% of gig workers are worried about having their retirement savings last as long as they need to and having sufficient emergency savings to pay for unexpected expenses.9 That’s why it’s important to save whenever you can, and a good first step is to create a budget and financial strategy for your new gig lifestyle.
+And this lack of savings can cause stress.
+Seventy-six percent of gig workers are worried about having their retirement savings last as long as they need to and having sufficient emergency savings to pay for unexpected expenses.11 That’s why it’s important to save whenever you can, and a good first step is to create a budget and financial strategy for your new gig lifestyle.
 Outline your projected expenses, estimated income, and long-term financial goals, and specify what percentage of your income you’ll save and where you’ll put those savings.